Hurricane and surge warnings issued as strengthening Delta churns toward Louisiana

-Hurricane warnings are up from the Texas-Louisiana border to Morgan City, La.
+Hurricane warnings are up from High Island, Tex. to Morgan City, La.
 It includes the same region ravaged by Hurricane Laura in late August.

 Landfall is expected Friday afternoon or evening in the coastal region just to the south of the area between Lafayette and Lake Charles, La., where Laura caused heavy damage and cut power in some locations for weeks.